kamranrauf75/Sequence-Game/README.md

 Welcome to the Sequence Board Game implementation!
 This project is a multiplayer game based on the popular board game called Sequence.
 It is implemented using React, a JavaScript library for building user interfaces.

 In this game, four players participate, with two players forming a team.
 The objective of the game is to create a sequence of five chips in a row, either horizontally, vertically, or diagonally, on the game board.
-However, note that the rules of the original Sequence game have been simplified for the purpose of this assignment.

 The implementation includes the following features:

-Dynamic generation of the game board using React components.
+1. Dynamic generation of the game board using React components.
-WebSockets for real-time communication between the server and clients.
+2. WebSockets for real-time communication between the server and clients.
-Distribution of six random cards to each player from a predefined deck.
+3. Distribution of six random cards to each player from a predefined deck.
-Interactive gameplay where players can select a card on the board, valid moves are validated, and updates are sent to the server.
+4. Interactive gameplay where players can select a card on the board, valid moves are validated, and updates are sent to the server.
-Display of player turn and notifications for invalid moves, winning conditions, and draws.
+5. Display of player turn and notifications for invalid moves, winning conditions, and draws.
-Please refer to the assignment description for detailed rules and functionality requirements.

 ## Requirements